vckyou/Reforestation/README.md

-## Sometimes I tuck my knees into my chest and lean forward.
-That’s just how I roll.
+## I made a playlist for hiking.
+It has music from Peanuts, The Cranberries, and Eminem.
+I call it my Trail Mix.